cheshire-cat-ai/docs/mkdocs/plugins/endpoints.md

 To make your endpoint work with custom data structures, it is a good idea to make [pydantic](https://docs.pydantic.dev/latest/) models describing input and output, so you get code clarity plus automatic validation and documentation.

-Let's imagine an endpoint you can call from any client, for example a Javascript frontend or a batch job running in the night on a remote server.
-Endpoint will receive topic and language for the joke, and send as output the joke and the user id.
+Let's imagine an endpoint you can call from any client, for example a Javascript frontend or a Rust batch job running in the night on a remote server.
+Endpoint will receive `topic` and `language` for the joke, and send as output `joke` and `user_id`.

 ```python
 from pydantic import BaseModel